alaax159/assignment_2_Non-Linear-Regression_and_Logistic-Regression/README.md

 ---

-## License / Academic Integrity

-This repository is created for **educational purposes only** as part of the coursework for ENCS5341 at Birzeit University.

-**Academic Integrity Notice:**
-Students are expected to complete their assignments independently and adhere to the university's academic integrity policies.
-This repository is shared for reference and learning purposes.
-Directly copying code or solutions for submission violates academic honesty standards and may result in disciplinary action.

-If you use this repository as a reference, ensure you understand the concepts and implement your own solutions.

----

 ## Contact

 For questions or discussions related to this assignment, please contact the course instructor or refer to the course materials.